 Wasps are very territorial and they will instinctively not build any of their own nests near another colony.
 The presence of a wasp nest would deter bees and other insects from accessing food sources around the nest.

-Bees and wasps could move away, thinking that your yard was already taken.
+Bees and yellow jackets could move away, thinking that your yard was already taken.
 If you want your fake wasp nest to appear as real as possible, then make sure the deterrent nest measures in at 8 x 11 inches.

 It is important to note that wasps like yellow jackets will mainly nest on or in the ground, which means that sometimes they won’t care about the fake wasp nests hanging outside the home.